amantanwar22/bcpnn/README.md

 ### Example Scenario

-If the program shows:
+If you find in `gamma.csv`:
 ```
-WARFARIN - BLEEDING
-Strong Signal (IC = 3.2)
+WARFARIN, BLEEDING, 3.2, Strong
 ```

 **This means:**